Neoshrimp/LBoL-Entity-Sideloader/src/LBoL-Entity-Sideloader/README.md

 #### Change log

+`0.9.6300` Add custom handlers for gameRun and Battle.

 `0.9.6200` Add animations for `AddCardsToExileAction`.

 `0.9.6100` New feature.
 Added template class for storing game run load persistent values.